marydoban/426FinalCatsandTrivia/README.md

 Game: I made a Game.
 APIS: I used 3 external apis: 1 for the trivia questions, 1 for the cat memes, and 1 to retrieve inspirational quotes.
 Autocompp: I added an interesting form of autocomplete for the name field.
+#NOTE
+This is to be run on a local server.
+I used LiveServer